 - Move Up (XCOM only) — sends affected Agent to the second position in Timeline;

 - Tyranny (Progeny Sorcerer) — sends affected unit in the beginning of the Timeline;

 - Tempo Surge (Sacred Coil Ronin) — creates two additional turns in the Timeline at the second and fourth turns from current position;

 Thanks to their

 plot armor unique nature, Chimera Squad Agents cannot be killed in action.
 Instead of dying, they will always start to bleed out, should they run out of HP.
 In this case you have 4 rounds to stabilize them until that Agent dies, otherwise his/her death will fail the mission (and fail the entire game, should you play with Hardcore mode on).
 To stabilize the agent, you must move an active Agent next to them and use "Stabilize" ability or, if you have Terminal in the squad, just order her to stabilize the wounded Agent.
-Remember — you can choose not to stabilize the agent should you be sure that you can finish the mission/encounter in time, as well as evacuate the whole squad without stabilizing the wounded, UNLESS this Agent carries mission item, then leaving them behind will automatically fail the mission.
-If agent(s) was/were knocked out in the middle of the mission you must replace them with android(s), which can be purchased at the free time in Supply section (first Android will be given for free after finishing first Assembly project).
-After the mission Agents will recover from any wounds, but if they were knocked out, they will receive a Scar — a permanent reduction of the one of the stats.
+Remember — you can choose not to stabilize the agent should you be sure that you can finish the mission/encounter in time, as well as evacuate the whole squad without stabilizing the wounded, UNLESS this Agent carries a mission item, then leaving them behind will automatically fail the mission.
+If an agent(s) was/were knocked out in the middle of the mission and there are still encounters remaining, you must replace them with android(s), which can be purchased at the free time in Supply section (the first Android will be given for free after finishing first Assembly project).
+After the mission Agents will recover from any wounds, but if they were knocked out, they will receive a Scar — a permanent reduction to the one of their stats that must be removed by sending them to a training program.
 There is also a chance to receive a Scar if Agent was just gravely wounded (their health was dropped to 1).